In order to optimize both safety and longevity, almost all modern air conditioners contain the component known as a filter drier.

 How The Filter Drier Helps

-If you are not sure whether or not your air conditioning system contains a filter drier, please do not hesitate to contact Metro Heating & Cooling to schedule a consultation visit.
+If you are not sure whether or not your air conditioning system contains a filter drier, please do not hesitate to Contact Us at (651) 294-7798 to schedule a consultation visit.